 The STARS program governs the transfer of credits from Alabama public two-year institutions to Alabama four-year institutions.
 Students at the public two-year institutions who have a STARS Guide, can transfer all courses listed on that Guide from public two-year institution to any public four-year institution, including Alabama A&M University.
 There is a STARS Guide for every program offered at AAMU.
 Courses on the Guide will transfer and count toward half (50 percent) of the courses required for a specific degree program.
 The courses on the Guide are accepted under the same standards as courses taken at AAMU.
-If a "D" grade is acceptable for an AAMU course, then with the STARS Guide, the student can transfer the course from the public two-year institution with a "D."
+Transferred courses are allowed if the grade earned at another institution satisfies the AAMU program.